The Freedom Trail for Families

 Prepare to be amazed by the magnificent Harvard Museum of National History where kids and parents alike can enjoy engaging and thought provoking activities that make natural history really come alive.
 Then enjoy the 'Covent Garden style' atmosphere of Quincy Market with all it's great shops and irresistible food stalls and restaurants - a perfect place to pick up some delicious muffins and cookies for hungry kids after another fun filled day in this great city.

-With two full days at leisure, you've plenty of time to explore Cape Cod's hundreds of miles of unspoilt ocean beaches, various bike trails and wildlife refuges as well as experiencing the thrill of a Whale watching trip from famous Provincetown between June and October.
+You'll have plenty of time to explore Cape Cod's hundreds of miles of unspoilt ocean beaches, various bike trails and wildlife refuges as well as experiencing the thrill of a Whale watching trip from famous Provincetown between June and October.
 Discover it's numerous colourful fishing ports where you may even see the day's catch being unloaded, such as the one in the beautiful seaside village of Chatham.
 Here you will find many great ocean beaches and a lovely old lighthouse.
 Also visit Sandwich, the Cape's oldest town and a small community with a town green and a village centre.
 It is home to the Hoxie House, built circa 1637 and therefore the oldest house on the Cape.
-The Heritage Plantation encompasses 76 acres of rhododendrons and more than 1,000 varieties of trees, shrubs and flowers.
 Don't forget to take a ferry over to nearby Martha's Vineyard or Nantucket.

 This state capital is rich in heritage, and boasts beautiful buildings, great shopping, a scenic riverwalk and an outdoor skating arena.
 It's also home to the world class Roger Williams Park Zoo - voted one of the top 10 in the country.
 With over 957 animals representing 156 spieces , it boasts a Tropical Rainforest Building where "spunky monkeys" roam free in a constructed jungle-like environment.
 The zoo remains one of the city's top attractions and offers hours of entertainment for children and adults alike.